-Other important places besides the Piazza dei Miracoli are the spectacular Lungarni, that is those roads that line the Arno river, which are renowned in Pisa both among the inhabitants and tourists: here you will find many meeting points with bars, restaurants and pubs, as well as pleasant and suggestive walks to admire the architecture of the palaces, towers and churches – also of medieval origin, then remodeled over the years – which follow one another along the river.
+Other important places besides the Piazza dei Miracoli are the spectacular Lungarni, that is, those roads that line the Arno river, which is renowned in Pisa both among the inhabitants and tourists: here you will find many meeting points with bars, restaurants, and pubs, as well as pleasant and suggestive walks to admire the architecture of the palaces, towers, and churches – also of medieval origin, then remodeled over the years – which follow one another along the river.

 The other side of the Arno, on the other hand, is bordered by Medici Lungarno, important and renowned for the presence of Palazzo Medici, also known as Palazzo Vecchio (it was the residence of Lorenzo Il Magnifico) and for the church of San Matteo with the National Museum next to it, which collects the works of art of families that succeeded one another inside the Palace, including masterpieces made by Raphael, Canova and others, but also armor, private collections of Flemish paintings and much more.